**Round 14 is now open - Applications will be reviewed as they are submitted, until this funding is spent**

 The VALIDATE Network aims to accelerate vaccine research and development for complex intracellular pathogens that cause diseases significant to low and middle-income countries (LMIC), with an initial focus on Mycobacterium tuberculosis, Leishmania spp, Burkholderia pseudomallei and Mycobacterium leprae.
 VALIDATE also aims to facilitate Continuing Professional Development (CPD) and career progression amongst its members.

-To support these aims, Early Career Researcher training grants are available of up to £3500 via competitive application to the VALIDATE Network Management Board (NMB) to help researchers take advantage of training opportunities that will contribute to their CPD.
+To support these aims, Early Career Researcher training grants are available of up to £3500 to help researchers take advantage of training opportunities that will contribute to their CPD.
 This can include (but is not limited to): attendance at courses or workshops, laboratory exchanges, and work shadowing.
 Attendance at an international conference to present a talk or poster is also eligible for LMIC members only (general travel to attend conferences is not supported in this fund; travel to the VALIDATE Network Annual Meeting is funded elsewhere).
 For laboratory exchanges, we encourage you to maximise the outputs of your visit to that laboratory, for example by visiting other relevant VALIDATE researchers in that country (to increase your network of contacts and discuss future collaboration opportunities), or by giving a talk to your host laboratory about your research during your visit.

-- The proposed training opportunity must fall within the VALIDATE remit.
-Please note that for the VALIDATE-CTVD joint calls, only research focused on tuberculosis vaccine development is eligible.
-Any aspect of research that will accelerate development of an efficacious TB vaccine is eligible, including biological, physical and social sciences, and humanities.
+The proposed training opportunity must fall within the VALIDATE scientific remit, focusing on one of VALIDATE’s four priority pathogens.
+Any aspect of research that will accelerate development of efficacious vaccines for these pathogens is eligible, including biological, physical and social sciences, and humanities.
+The training MUST be completed and expenses claimed by 31 March 2023.

-- Applicants must be an Associate member of VALIDATE, and/or a post-doctoral scientist working on research directly related to TB vaccine development nominated by a CTVD member.
+Applicants must be an Associate member of VALIDATE (working on any of VALIDATE's pathogens), or a post-doctoral scientist working on research directly related to TB vaccine development nominated by a CTVD member.
 We particularly welcome applications from researchers based in LMICs.

 List of LMICs (all countries listed on this document count as 'LMIC')